 As a woman leaves the teenage years and enters into her 20s, she is sure to encounter many changes.
-Not only is she becoming more independent in her world, establishing more mature relationships and possibly planning her family, she is laying the foundation of her healthcare.
+Not only is she becoming more independent in her world, establishing more mature relationships and possibly planning her family, she is laying the foundation of her health.

 If you’re a woman in your 20s…